ShahrozAliPK/get-github-repo/README.md

 <h2>What is Automation?</h2>
 <h3>A little background</h3>
-<p>Sometimes we just need to stop typing on the keyboard, hold a cup of coffee in hands, sit back and let the computer automate all the
+<p>Sometimes we just need to stop typing on the keyboard, hold a cup of coffee in hands,sit back and let the computer automate all the
     tasks on its own to get the most accurate search results so that we can quickly wind-up other things and move onto next task.
     At this point a term called <b>Automation</b> comes handy which takes the burden of all the recursive steps and produces the desired output without <i>human interference.</i></p>